We know that one Robard Eyvens emerged in Swinbrook, Oxon around 1718. We have a letter from his grandson, Joseph:

 But now that the Swinbrook parish records are available online – they weren’t when I first looked into this many years ago – I can see ‘Richard, son of Robard and Mary Eyvens, baptised March 1720′.

 However, nothing earlier – except an entry in 1699 – ‘Mary the daughter of Richard Elot and Elizabeth his wife was baptised December 15th 1699‘.
 So Mary Elliot was the daughter of Richard and Elizabeth Elliot.
 It explains the name of Mary’s first born.

 But where did Robard and Mary marry?
 You would have thought Swinbrook, where her father lived, but no sign of any entry.

-Of course, Chipping Norton would have been a reasonably central location for the surrounding villages, so not finding a strong Ivens contingent (or any other spelling) in that town at that time is not surprising.
-Robert was a sheep dealer, after all.
+Of course, Chipping Norton would have been a reasonably central location for the surrounding villages, so the fact that there wasn’t a strong Ivens contingent (or any other spelling) actually living in that town at that time does not ring the usual alarm bells.
+They lived outside the town – Robert was a sheep dealer, after all.
 But the additional note that the couple came from Bedington (i.e. Bledington) which is a small hamlet nearer to Kingham and 7 miles from Chipping Norton (via Churchill), makes it likely that that was Robert’s home.